 These are people who come from all varieties and walks of life, with unique experiences, strengths, attributes, and traumas.
 They each carry with them their own unique intersecting social identities (race, gender, sexual orientation, religion, age, etc.), which play a major role in therapy and ultimately make it extremely fun yet challenging to get to know each of them personally and intimately.

-They are strong and resilient in their own ways, and will challenge you to be a better clinician.
+Clients are strong and resilient in their own ways, and will challenge you to be a better clinician.

 Experience Working with Other Passionate Professionals